There are a handful of corners of Dublin that make you feel like you’ve stepped into a time-warp.

 2. National Gallery of Ireland (3-minute walk)

 The National Gallery of Ireland is a must-visit for all art lovers.
 Open seven days a week, the gallery’s mission is to care for, interpret, develop and showcase art.
-The gallery boasts a stunning collection that’ll capture the imagination young and old alike.
+The gallery boasts a stunning collection that’ll capture the imagination of young and old alike.

 3. St Stephen’s Green (7-minute walk)

-St Stephen’s Green maintains its original Victorian landscape features and colourful bedding plants make it delightful place to visit in the spring and summer.
+St Stephen’s Green maintains its original Victorian landscape features and colourful bedding plants make it a delightful place to visit in the spring and summer.
 In addition, lunchtime concerts take place during the summer and there’s a children’s playground.
 Look out for the ornamental lake.

 FAQs about Merrion Square Park

 We’ve had a lot of questions over the years asking about everything from ‘What is there to see there?’ to ‘When did the park open to the public?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Is Merrion Square worth visiting?

 Yes.
 This is a stunning example of Georgian Dublin and a visit here almost feels like you’ve stepped back in time.